polyfy/polylith/readme.md

 <img src="images/development.png" width="62%">

-By leaving out any component that implements the `user` interface from the `development` environment and combine it with one of the two possible `profiles` we get a complete development environment.
-This allows us to work with the code from a single place, but still be able to mimic the various environments we have.
+By leaving out any component that implements the `user` interface from the `development` project and combine it with one of the two possible `profiles` we get a complete development project.
+This allows us to work with the code from a single place, but still be able to mimic the various projects we have.

-The `default` profile (if exists) is automatically merged into the `development` environment, if no other profiles are selected.
+The `default` profile (if exists) is automatically merged into the `development` project, if no other profiles are selected.
 The name `default` is set by `:default-profile-name` in `./deps.edn` and can be changed, but here we will leave it as it is.